 Jennifer Huberdeau is the Berkshire Eagle's online editor.
 A native of Adams, she is a graduate of Hoosac Valley High School and Massachusetts College of Liberal Arts.
 She joined the North Adams Transcript on a full-time basis in 2005, where she had previously published work as an intern, columnist and part-time correspondent.
 As senior reporter she covered the city of North Adams, education, health care and the Williamstown Theatre Festival.

 In 2011, she became the paper's first digital news specialist.
-Jennifer's work was honored in 2011 by the New England Associated Press News Executives Association.
+Jennifer's work was honored in 2011 by the New England Associated Press News Executives Association with an award for continuing coverage.
 She also was named as a Blue Cross Blue Shield Health Care Fellow in 2010 and completed an intense nine-day workshop at Babson College as part of the fellowship.
 Jennifer resides in Adams, with her husband and their two children.

 In her spare time, she paints, researches local history and goes ghost hunting for fun.
 She has appeared on two paranormal-themed television shows, the Bio Channel's Haunted Encounters: Face to Face, and New England Legends: Spooky Berkshires, which aired on local PBS affiliate WGBY.